 The World First Known Architect??

-The world's first known architect is Imhotpe, an ancient Egyptian polymat, who lived in 2600 BC.
+The world's first known architect is Imhotep, an ancient Egyptian polymath, who lived in 2600 BC.
 4600 years ago.
-He is recognized as the first known architect, as well as a doctor, priest, writer, engineer and astrologer.
+He is recognized as the first known architect, as well as a doctor, priest, writer, engineer, and astrologer.

 Who was Imhotep?